btj/ogp-notes/representation_objects.md

 myList.add(Fraction.ZERO);
 Fraction[] elements = myList.getElements();
 elements[0] = null;
-// Object myList is now in an inconsistent state; its representation invariants do not hold. myList.sum(); // crashes with a NullPointerException
+// Object myList is now in an inconsistent state myList.sum(); // crashes with a NullPointerException
 ```
 Method `sum` relies on the receiver's representation invariants for its safe execution; indeed, running this method